LinuxAtDuke/Intro-To-Linux/README.md

 **Opening and Saving**

-In order to open most files in a unix system, you just type the name of the editor you wish to use, and then follow with the filename.
+In order to open most files in a UNIX system, you just type the name of the editor you wish to use, and then follow with the filename.
 To save, most of the editors have a write out function as defined in the Useful Keys section above.

 **File Extensions**

-Unlike Windows, where every file has an extension identifying its type, most files in a unix filesystem do not, and are just defined by their permissions, all files can be opened with one of the text editors above, but many cannot be read or edited this way, a compiled binary file will appear as gibberish to most people.
+Unlike Windows, where every file has an extension identifying its type, most files in a UNIX filesystem do not, and are just defined by their permissions, all files can be opened with one of the text editors above, but many cannot be read or edited this way, a compiled binary file will appear as gibberish to most people.

 **File Compression**

 **Tar**

 Tar is main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
 Compression methods include GZ (GZip) or BZ2 (BZip2).
-Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the internet.
+Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the Internet.
 Many applications (and source code) are distributed inside these archives.

 *Useful Flags:*